nirmal-25/nirmal-25.github.io/content/hero/index.md

 I hold a Bachelor's degree in Electronics Engineering from Amrita Vishwa Vidyapeetham.
 I am currently open to full-time opportunities in Data Engineering, Data Science, and Machine Learning. -->

-I'm a Data Engineer at [RxLive](https://rxlive.com/), where we put patients' lives through a value-based pharmacy strategy, delivering effective telehealth software and analytics.
+I'm a Data Engineer at [RxLive](https://rxlive.com/), where we put patients' lives first via a value-based pharmacy strategy, delivering effective telehealth software and analytics.
 I hold a Master’s degree in Computer Engineering from [Virginia Tech](https://www.vt.edu/), and my background spans machine learning, data science, and data analytics.
 I also have a Bachelor's degree in Electronics Engineering from [Amrita Vishwa Vidyapeetham](https://www.amrita.edu/campus/coimbatore/) in India.

-Throughout my academic and professional journey, I've had the opportunity to work with teams of varying sizes on academic research and with startups, which has significantly enhanced my technical and collaboration skills.
-By leveraging cloud services like AWS, I have successfully developed impactful data solutions, working seamlessly with cross-functional teams.